 The other day I was asked by a sex researcher to participate in a new research endeavor.
-The study is setting out to consider the question “what is great sex?”
-In talking about why she was embarking on this research, she explained that almost all of the writing on sex therapy, and most of the research on human sexuality in general, is focused on either dysfunction or treatment.
+The study is setting out to answer the question "what is great sex?"
+In talking about why she was embarking on this research, she explained that almost all of the writing on sex therapy, and most of the research on human sexuality in general, is focused on either sexual dysfunction or treatment.
 This makes some sense.
-We have sex problems, we rely on “experts” to study them and hopefully come up with ways to deal with these problems.
+We have sex problems, we rely on "experts" to study the problems and come up with ways to deal with these problems.
 It’s a medical model that for better or worse, we’re comfortable with.

 But what does is mean when most of the so-called experts are only looking at what makes sex bad not what makes it good, or great?

-Participating involved spending about an hour on the phone with two researchers, answering their questions about when I had great sex, what made it great, how I would describe it, etc…
+Participating in her research involved spending about an hour on the phone with two researchers, answering their questions about when I had great sex, what made it great, how I would describe it, etc...

 Then I started answering their questions about my own, very private, sex life.
 Putting myself under the microscope, with pressure to be a good research subject (and also to be entertaining, as my neuroses requires) brought me to several thoughts I hadn’t had before the interview began, most of which have changed the way I think about great sex.